cardano-foundation/CIPs/CIP-governance-metadata-cc-rationale/README.md

 Some of these artifacts support the linking of off-chain metadata, as a way to provide context to on-chain actions.

 The [CIP-100 | Governance Metadata](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0100) standard provides a base framework for how all off-chain governance metadata can be formed and handled.
-But this standard was intentionally limited in scope, so that it can be expanded upon by more specific subsequent CIPs.
+This standard was intentionally limited in scope, so that it can be expanded upon by more specific subsequent CIPs.

 This proposal aims to provide a specification for the off-chain metadata vocabulary that can be used to give context to Constitutional Committee (CC) votes.